The Kitzhaber Reputation Lessons We Should All Learn

 If Kitzhaber isn't wrong, he should take a victory lap.
 But who will be there to celebrate with him?
 Who will be following the story by then?
 Won't we all be consumed with other problems in a few months?

-It’s a sad lesson, sure, but for now, it’s the right one.
+It's one of those sad reputation lessons, sure, but for now, it's the right one.